How To Fix the Item Can Not Be Copied Because It Is Too Large for the Volume's Format on Mac and Windows 11/10

-To address the too large for the volume's format issue on Windows 11/10, the best way is directly converting FAT32 to NTFS with EaseUS partition manager in simple clicks.
+To address the too large for the volume's format issue on Windows 11/10, the best way is directly converting FAT32 to NTFS with free EaseUS partition manager in simple clicks.
 No data deletion, no worries.

 Tracy joined in EaseUS in 2013 and has been working with EaseUS content team for over 7 years.
 Being enthusiastic in computing and technology, she writes tech how-to articles and share technical solutions about Windows & Mac data recovery, file/system backup and recovery, partition management and iOS/Android data recovery.

 Cedric Grantham is one of the senior editors of EaseUS who lives and works in Chengdu, China.
 He mainly writes articles about data recovery tutorials on PC and Mac and how-to tips for partition management.
 He always keeps an eye on new releases and likes various electronic products.